ayoinc/Project/readme/README.md

 The Second instance has 3 rules applied in the Security Group which are ```ssh 22 over tcp```, ```Web 8080 over tcp``` and alternative supporting ```Jenkins port 50000 over udp```.

 Private key was generated to secure instance.
-On my machine terminal, I changed the ownership of the key with ```chomod og-wrx``` before being allowed to connect to the Instance.
+On my machine terminal, I changed the ownership of the key with ```chmod og-wrx``` before being allowed to connect to the Instance.

 - First Instance (nginx docker label) - with docker installed with  ```apt-get install docker.io``` and ```service docker start``` to enable docker to be used.
 Ran ```docker run -u root --rm -d -p 80:80 -p 31:21 -p 1022:22 -v nginx-data:/var/nginx_home -v /var/run/docker.sock:/var/run/docker.sock ubuntu-upstart``` with ```docker exec -it pensive_buck bash``` (pensive_buck bash is the name of the container).